 Step 6.
 Set your newly repotted turtle plant in indirect sunlight, and don’t water for a few days.
 This encourages the roots to spread out in search of water.

 We’ve laid out this entire repotting process, with lots of photos for each step in our guide to repotting pothos.
 Even though the plant is different, the techniques are exactly the same.
 So stop by to get all the details.

 Even though this lovely little plant is easy to care for, you may run into a problem occasionally.
 Here’s how to troubleshoot the most common ones:

 We mentioned before that overwatering can be a big problem with string of turtles.
 An overwatered plant will develop limp yellow leaves, along with a discolored stem near the soil surface.

 If your plant is overwatered, you can remove it from its pot to allow it to dry out faster.
 You should also check the root ball for brown or black roots- this is a symptom of root rot.
 If you do spot any unhealthy-looking roots, trim them away with sanitized scissors.

 Once the plant has dried out, put it back in its pot and make sure to water it much less frequently, and use one of the soaking methods described above.

 Bad color on a string of turtles can be either due to inadequate light or inadequate fertilizing.

 If your plant has a pale color and long, leggy stems, that’s probably because it’s not getting enough light.
 Try moving it closer to a window, or supplement with an indoor grow light.
-This light from Juhefa is a compact size that’s great for small plant like string of turtles.

 If the plant gets enough light but still has bad color, give it a hit of balanced liquid fertilizer.
 Follow up with regular fertilizing twice a month in the growing season and once a month in winter.